 Enteric fever (commonly known as typhoid fever) is a bacterial disease caused by Salmonella Typhi.
 It is spread through the ingestion of food or drink contaminated by the feces or urine of infected people.
 It is usually characterized by fever, headache, constipation, and malaise, but it has few symptoms that reliably distinguish it from other infectious diseases, which makes it difficult to diagnose and treat.
 Symptoms range from mild to severe, and can even result in death.

-Because it is difficult to diagnose typhoid, estimates for the numbers of typhoid cases and deaths vary but 21 million cases of typhoid fever and 200,000 deaths are estimated to occur worldwide.
+Because it is difficult to diagnose typhoid, estimates for the numbers of typhoid cases and deaths vary but up to 20 million cases of typhoid fever and 161,000 deaths are estimated to occur worldwide.
 Like cholera, it occurs in low-income settings with poor sanitation and hygiene, and lack of clean water.
 Infants and young children in particular are at risk.

-There are several typhoid vaccines on the market: the live oral Ty21a vaccine, mainly used as a traveler’s vaccine; the injectable Vi polysaccharide vaccine (Vi vaccine); and the Vi polysaccharide tetanus toxoid conjugate vaccine (Typbar; produced by Bharat Biotech).
-However there are limitations that preclude their use in developing countries.
+There are several typhoid vaccines on the market: the live oral Ty21a vaccine, mainly used as a traveler’s vaccine; the injectable Vi polysaccharide vaccine (Vi vaccine); and the Vi polysaccharide tetanus toxoid conjugate vaccines (2 licensed in India; multiple in development) with Bharat Biotech’s Typbar-TCV® prequalified by WHO in late 2017.

-IVI’s Enteric Fever Program aims to accelerate the development and introduction of safe, effective and affordable typhoid conjugate vaccines to prevent and control typhoid in developing countries.
+IVI’s Enteric Fever Program aims to accelerate the development and introduction of safe, effective and affordable typhoid conjugate vaccines to prevent and control typhoid in developing countries..
 We are using the experiences and lessons learned from our work in cholera to accelerate the development and delivery of a new vaccine against typhoid.
-A public-private partnership approach with partners from from Korea, Indonesia, Bangladesh, and the U.S is being used to make a new typhoid vaccine accessible and available to populations that desperately need it.
+A public-private partnership approach with partners from South Korea, Indonesia, Bangladesh, and the Unites States is being used to make a new typhoid vaccine accessible and available to populations that desperately need it.

 IVI has completed development of a typhoid conjugate which consists of the Vi polysaccharide purified from Salmonella Typhi chemically conjugated to diphtheria toxoid (DT).
 Compared with Vi typhoid vaccines, this new typhoid conjugate vaccine (Vi-DT) promises to protect infants less than two years of age as well as young children against typhoid fever and provide a longer duration of protection.

-IVI has also been developing a functional serum bactericidal assay that should help answer questions concerning vaccine efficacy and correlates of protection and hopefully will simplify the pathway to licensure and WHO prequalification of the IVI’s and other Vi conjugate vaccines.
+IVI has collaborated with the National Institute of Biological Standards and Control (NIBSC) in the U.K. and WHO to evaluate a candidate international standard for human anti-typhoid Vi IgG using our in-house ELISA and commercial kit.
+IVI’s in-house ELISA has been evaluated as a non-commercial alternative for ELISA kit, and it will be further demonstrated in a following collaborative study.
+IVI has also developed a functional serum bactericidal assay that should help answer questions concerning vaccine efficacy and correlates of protection and hopefully will simplify the pathway to licensure and WHO prequalification of the IVI’s and other Vi conjugate vaccines.

 A New Bivalent Enteric Fever Conjugate Vaccine on the Horizon

 We are also developing a conjugate vaccine to protect against typhoid and paratyphoid fever.
 There is reportedly a high burden of paratyphoid fever in South Asia therefore a single vaccine that can protect against both diseases would be extremely beneficial.
 IVI has developed new conjugation methodologies for the paratyphoid conjugate.
-A bivalent (typhoid/paratyphoid A) candidate is in the preclinical phase, and plans will be made for technology transfer to a manufacturer soon.
+A bivalent (typhoid/paratyphoid A) candidate has completed the preclinical phase, and although results were suboptimal, IVI will keep on developing this and other products further for paratyphoid.

 Generating Evidence on the Burden of Typhoid